Explore Crete by car

 Chania is Crete’s second city and a former Minoan settlement.
 The highlight, without a doubt, is the old Venetian harbour.
 Wander the waterfront at the magic hour or or walk to the lighthouse.
 Both the modern and old cities have a real charm and a lively nightlife and there are some good museums including the naval museum and the archaeological museum.

 Have you been to Crete?
-Got an idea or suggestion for a place to eat or visit, something interesting to see or do?
-Why not share it with us as a comment.
+Ever driven Crete with the family?
+If you have a for a place to eat or visit, something interesting to see or do,please share it with us as a comment.

 Disclosure Note: This post was brought to you thanks to the support of Avis Car Hire.
 All the research, ideas and opinions remain, as ever, entirely our own.